IDMNYU/DM2173-Motion-Graphics-Studio-SP17/projects_demoreel.md

 #### Spring 2017 • De Angela L. Duff • Tuesdays &amp; Thursdays • De Angela L. Duff • 2:30PM-4:20PM • 2MTC MAGNET 811

-### PROJECT: Demo Reel
+### FINAL PROJECT: Demo Reel

 ---

 **Demo Reel**
-As part of your final class presentation, you will be required to polish all 5 of these assignments, and edit them together with audio.
+For your final class presentation during finals week, you will be required to polish 3 of your major projects(self-portrait or song intonation, retro (the midterm), and titles), and edit them together with audio.
-* The reel will open or close with your end tag, but the internal sequence is up to you. * Your audio can be a single music track, a combination of music and sound effects where appropriate.
+* The reel will open or close with your end tag, but the internal sequence is up to you. * Your audio can be a single music track, or a combination of music and sound effects where appropriate.

 **Demo Reel Final**
 Iterate the previous assignment.